axeloz/vagrant-lamp/README.md

 ### Mailcatcher

 Mailcatcher is supposed to be started when the VM boots.
 For some reason, this is not always the case.
-In order to start Mailcatcher manually, do SSH to the VM and issue a `killall mailcatcher && mailcatcher --no-quit --ip 0.0.0.0`
+In order to start Mailcatcher manually, SSH to the VM and run a `killall mailcatcher && mailcatcher --no-quit --ip 0.0.0.0`

 ### File changes watcher

-Because of VirtualBox, the `watch` command (for Laravel for example) may not work as expected.
-The `watch` command is running on the VM but the source files are located on the host computer and mounted using NFS.
-The `watch` command cannot therefore use default Unix feature.
-You should use the `watch-poll` command instead (for Laraval).
-You may have similar issues with `gulp watch` or `browsersync`.
+When you run a file changes watcher on the VM, the `watch` command is running on the VM but the watched files are located on the host computer and mounted using NFS on the VM.
+For this reason, the watcher does not always catch file changes properly.
+I tried to fix this issue, let me know if you come accross this matter.

+## Contributing

+You are welcome to help and contribute to this repository.